-- other Arbours facilities – we provide residential care in our therapeutic communities.
+- other Arbours facilities – we provide residential and non-residential care in our therapeutic communities.

 Our psychotherapists are all registered practitioners with the United Kingdom Council for Psychotherapy.
 They come from a variety of cultural and language backgrounds and are sensitive to issues around sexual identity, ethnicity and disability.

 Low fees £40 – £45 subject to therapist availability

 You can make an appointment for an initial consultation by contacting our central office located in North London Tel: 020 8340 7646 or by emailing firstname.lastname@example.org.
 You can also, if you wish, complete the on-line enquiry form giving your contact details.